TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/aws.md

 ## 1. [Optional] Create a new security group

-In order to access Yugabyte Platform from outside the AWS environment, you would need to enable access by assigning an appropriate security group to the YugaWare machine.
+In order to access ZNbase Platform from outside the AWS environment, you would need to enable access by assigning an appropriate security group to the YugaWare machine.
 You will at minimum need to:

-- Access the Yugabyte Platform instance over SSH (port tcp:22)
+- Access the ZNbase Platform instance over SSH (port tcp:22)
-- Check, manage, and upgrade Yugabyte Platform (port tcp:8800)
+- Check, manage, and upgrade ZNbase Platform (port tcp:8800)
-- View the YugabyteDB Admin Console (port tcp:80)
+- View the ZNbaseDB Admin Console (port tcp:80)

 Let us create a security group enabling all of that!

 Go to `EC2` -> `Security Groups`, click on `Create Security Group` and add the following values:

 - Enter `yugaware-sg` as the name (you can change the name if you want).
-- Add a description (for example, `Security group for Yugabyte Platform access`).
+- Add a description (for example, `Security group for ZNbase Platform access`).
 - Add the appropriate ip addresses to the `Source IP ranges` field.
 To allow access from any machine, add `0.0.0.0/0` but note that this is not very secure.
 - Add the ports `22`, `8800`, `80` to the `Port Range` field.
 The `Protocol` must be `TCP`.